keiraIT/Elegoo-SmartCar-Pedestrian-Safety/docs/ATTRIBUTIONS.md

 ## Core Implementation
 - Motor control logic derived from [Elegoo's official protocol](Communication%20protocol%20for%20Smart%20Robot%20Car.pdf).
-- Network code structure based on course materials [ELEEGOCar-SocketLibrary.pdf].
+- Network code structure based on course materials.

 ## Third-Party Code
 - Camera integration inspired by [ESP32-S3-EYE Guide]
   - course provided material for implementation and useof the SmartCar camera.
 - Network code adapted from course provided materials [ELEEGOCar-SocketLibrary].
+  - also course provided material for implementation and use of the SmartCar camera.

 ## Tools & Libraries
 - TensorFlow Lite Micro for model deployment.